ag88/embtomcatwebdav/src/site/markdown/README.md

 - Added command line aguments so that various parameters can be changed:
 - Added SSL (i.e. https://) - v0.2.0
 - Added option to change urlprefix '/webdav' - v0.3.1
+- Added loading of options from properties file, and option to generate a default config file - v0.3.2
+- Added a dialog to generate DIGEST passwords that can be used in the config file. - v0.3.2
 - It requires a folder 'tomcat.port' for the embedded Tomcat instance, if the folder isn't present, it is created.